emaloney/MBDataEnvironment/Sources/README.md

 #### The Root of the Problem

-The way iOS applications are typically architected, the client application and the server must both agree in advance on the data schema that will be used to communicate.
+The way applications are typically architected, the client application and the server must both agree in advance on the data schema that will be used to communicate.
 On the client side, native code is written that implements the logic of extracting meaningful information from the data sent by the server.

 The problem with this architecture is that *both* the client *and* the server require intimate knowledge of the data schema.